cawadall/pacman-game/README.md

 Just double click over the HTML file.

 #### Controls:
-Use 'a','w','s' and 'd' kews to move around the map.
+Use 'a','w','s' and 'd' keys to move around the map.